-Have you ever looked at the functionalities of an enterprise resource planning (ERP) software and thought ‘Wow.
+Perhaps you have ever looked at the functionalities of ERP software and thought, ‘Wow.
 That’s way too much.
 I don’t need all of that fancy stuff.’

 While there are many pros and cons for each ERP software type, for simplicity's sake, we list two main differentiators below: